 A basic introduction to international legal research in the Peace Palace Library.
 Your road map for approaching an international legal research problem.
 Step 1-11.

 For thorough and complete public international legal research, six sources of law must be consulted.
 Please, be aware that these sources are categorized as either primary sources, subsidiary sources of law, or peremptory norms.
 Start by following the structure of Article 38 of the Statute of the International Court of Justice: (1) treaties, (2) custom, and (3) general principles of law.
 Subsidiary sources include (4) judicial decisions and the (5) writings of highly qualified publicists.
-And last, you should consider (6) peremptory norms of international law (jus cogens) which are so fundamental as no derogation from them is permitted.
+And last, you should consider (6) peremptory norms of international law (jus cogens) which are so fundamental that no derogation from them is permitted.

 Continue your search with (7) resolutions and decisions of international organizations.
 Although they cannot themselves constitute international law or serve as conclusive evidence of a rule of customary law, such resolutions do have value in providing evidence of existing or emerging law.
 Focus your research on the actions of the United Nations and its various organs.
 The concept of (8) soft law presents another opportunity for further research as it plays a role in the development of international law.
 It may become binding when it is incorporated explicitly into an international treaty or otherwise hardens into customary international law.